lilymtang/friender/README.md

 * [Retrofit](https://square.github.io/retrofit/) for data retrieval
 * [Jackson](https://github.com/FasterXML/jackson) for JSON data deserialization
 * [Android Studio sample data resources](https://developer.android.com/studio/write/tool-attributes#toolssample_resources) to preview actual data in design time
+* Espresso for UI testing

+# Attributions
+- This app was built over 4 weeks by Lily Tang and Viktorija Urzika as part of the Onramp + Twitch Android Apprenticeship.
+- Our mentors, Joel Camargo Jr. and Bennett Lee, helped lead our daily standups as well as conduct sprint planning and code reviews.